dronekit/dronekit-python/docs/examples/create_attribute.rst

     should be called every time there is an update from the vehicle.

     You can set a third parameter (``cache=True``) so that it only invokes the listeners when the value *changes*.
-    This is normally used for vehicle state information like ``Vehicle.mode``, where the value is updated regularly from the vehicle client code is only interested in attribute changes.
+    This is normally used for attributes like the vehicle mode, where the information is updated regularly from the vehicle, but client code is only interested when the attribute changes.

     You should not set ``cache=True`` for attributes that represent sensor information or other "live" information, including the RAW_IMU attribute demonstrated here.
 Clients can then implement their own caching strategy if needed.